TomyMMX/ad-server/README.md

 Add a folder at root level.

 **POST** */api/folders/parent/{parentId}*
-Add a folder inside the fodler with id {parentId}.
+Add a folder inside the folder with id {parentId}.

 **Request:**
 ```JSON